farsonJava/catalog/README.md

 to visualize the flow of the data passed into the program so that I could make security optimizations based on awareness of scope.

+The synergy between our session attributes, java objects, and request parameters is the key to unlocking control over the logic of our backend application.
+Tomcat propogates the session attributes untill shutdown, request parameters remain per individual request, and our java objects are serialized by our persistence mechanism and remain to be used after the program restarts (or conceptually when the user logs in and out).